8.2 Allegations Against People who Work with, Care for or Volunteer with Children

 They should be followed by all organisations providing services for children and staff or volunteers who work with or care for children.

 Compliance with these procedures will help to ensure that allegations of abuse are dealt with expeditiously, consistent with a thorough and fair process.
 Local Safeguarding Children Partnerships should therefore have arrangements in place for monitoring and evaluating their effectiveness.

-These procedures should be applied when there is an allegation or concern that any person who works with children, in connection with his/her employment or voluntary activity, has:
+These procedures should be applied when there is an allegation or concern that any person who works with children, in connection with their employment or voluntary activity, has:

 These include concerns relating to inappropriate relationships between adults and children or young people, e.g. having a sexual relationship with a child under 18 if in a position of trust in respect of that child, even if consensual (Sections 16-19 Sexual Offences Act 2003; 'grooming', i.e. meeting a child under 16 with intent to commit a relevant offence (Section 15 Sexual Offences Act 2003); other 'grooming' behaviour giving rise to concerns of a broader child protection nature e.g. Inappropriate text, e-mail messages or images, gifts, socialising, etc. and possession of abusive images of children.